toliver38/coun7er/countermeasures/CM0146_ConfigureFlexibleSingleMasterOperationsRoles.md

 ### Monitoring for FSMO role enumeration techniques

 - Monitor for the `netdom query fsmo` command.
-- Monitor for the `Get-ADForest <domain-name> | Format-Table SchemaMaster,DomainNamingMaster` and `Get-ADDomain <domain-name> | format-table ` cmdlets or commandlines.
+- Monitor for the `Get-ADForest <domain-name> | Format-Table SchemaMaster,DomainNamingMaster` and `Get-ADDomain <domain-name> | format-table ` cmdlets or command lines.

 ## Associated Techniques